Sustainable Change: Winning the long game in manufacturing

 The sustainable change framework

-To guide their efforts, Benjamin and the leadership team at Albani have developed a sustainable change framework consisting of three enablers and three levers
+To guide their efforts, Benjamin and the leadership team at Albani have developed a sustainable change management framework consisting of three enablers and three levers

 Enablers